Standard Life backs more investor say on executive pay

 Last year saw a number of shareholders vote against pay packages in what became known as Britain's "shareholder Spring".

-In May, British insurer Aviva's (AV.L) chief executive Andrew Moss and Sly Bailey, head of British newspaper group Trinity Mirror (TNI.L), became high-profile casualties after shareholders took issue with rebelled against large pay packages, falling profits and poor share performances.
+In May, British insurer Aviva's chief executive Andrew Moss and Sly Bailey, head of British newspaper group Trinity Mirror, became high-profile casualties after shareholders took issue with rebelled against large pay packages, falling profits and poor share performances.

-Investors also blocked in June a 6.8 million pounds pay award for Martin Sorrell, head of the world's biggest advertising agency WPP (WPP.L).
+Investors also blocked in June a 6.8 million pounds pay award for Martin Sorrell, head of the world's biggest advertising agency WPP.